mkoohafkan/mkoohafkan.github.io/_posts/2019-11-18-plotting-marginal-distributions-redux.md

 ![Realizations of a random walk with marginal distributions using ggridges](/images/2019-11-18-markov-marginal.png)

 And that's it!
 WAY easier than my old way.
-Note that if you place too many marginal distributions at once, you can get some [weird behavior](https://github.com/clauswilke/ggridges/issues/47) in the axis extents set by `ggridges`.
-However, this is easy to work around by manually setting the x-axis limits using `ggplot2::coord_cartesian()`.
+Note that if one of your marginal distributions is a point (i.e. all values are identical, such as `x` at `time = 0` in the above dataset) you can get some [weird behavior](https://github.com/clauswilke/ggridges/issues/47) in the axis extents set by `ggridges`.
+One easy workaround is to manually setting the x-axis limits of the plot using `ggplot2::coord_cartesian()`.